ish-app/ish/README.md

  - Meson (`pip install meson`)
  - Clang and LLD (on mac, `brew install llvm`, on linux, `sudo apt install clang lld` or `sudo pacman -S clang lld` or whatever)

-To set up your environment, cd to the project and run `meson build`.
-Then run `ninja` in the build directory to build.
+To set up your environment, cd to the project and run `meson build` to create a build directory in `build`.
+Then cd to the build directory and run `ninja`.

-Run programs with `./ish program`.
-If you're not sure what to run, there are some test programs in (you guessed it) `tests`.
-Run `ninja busybox` to download and build busybox.

 To set up a self-contained Alpine linux filesystem, download the Alpine minirootfs tarball for i386 from the alpine website and run the `tools/fakefsify.py` script.
 Specify the minirootfs tarball as the first argument and the name of the output directory as the second argument.
 Then you can run things inside the Alpine filesystem with `./ish -f alpine/data /bin/login`, assuming the output directory is called `alpine`.